WRFD: History

 WRFD signed on the air on September 14, 1947.
 It broadcast only during the day, originally at 5,000 watts of power.
 It was owned and operated by Peoples Broadcasting Company.
 Peoples Broadcasting was a subsidiary of the Farm Bureau Mutual Insurance Company (the present-day Nationwide Mutual Insurance Company; the Ohio Farm Bureau Federation was Nationwide's founding member).
 WRFD was originally aimed at the regional agricultural market (hence the use of RFD, or rural free delivery), and had its studios and transmitter located on East Powell Road in rural Delaware County, north of Columbus.

 WRFD held a construction permit for an FM station that actually was on the air for a period of time in the early 1950s.
 But few people owned FM receivers in those days and the license was turned in a short time later.
 In 1961, WRFD decided again to launch an FM station.
 WRFD-FM 97.9 had a classical music format.
-In 1967, it ended the classical format and it became WNCI.
+In 1967, it ended the classical format, becoming radio station WNCI, with the new call letters standing for parent company Nationwide Communications and Insurance.
 WRFD was later sold to Buckeye Media in 1974, which sold it to current owner Salem Communications in late 1981.
+During the 1970s WRFD was a "daytimer" that broadcast with 50,000 watts output and was off the air after sunset.
+They played Top 40 music, and featured a "Memorial Day 500", a countdown of the 500 most popular songs.

-Since February 1, 1982, WRFD has operated with a Christian talk radio format.
-On air personalities at that time included Chuck Brown, Rick Dolezal, Boyce Lancaster, Bill DeWeese and Steve Lineberry.
-The station maintained a daily broadcast schedule of farm news and agribusiness information.
-In the late '90s, the farm program adopted the brand Ohio Farm Radio.
+In the 1980s to late 1990's, it broadcast with 500 watts pre-sunrise, 5,000 watts during critical hours (two hours after sunrise and before sunset), and a daytime power of 9,000 watts.
+Doug Leonard served as chief engineer for many years.